Connect with others who understand.

 Diuretics

-Commonly called water pills, diuretics are often one of the first drugs prescribed to treat people with hypertension (high blood pressure).
-Diuretics are believed to reduce blood volume by ridding your body of sodium and water through urination.
-Common diuretics include furosemide (sold as Hydrochlorothiazide and Lasix) and spironolactone (Aldactone).
-Diuretics are usually safe, but they can cause dehydration if you lose too much water.
+Commonly called water pills, diuretics are often prescribed to treat people with hypertension (high blood pressure) or heart failure (weak heart muscle).
+Diuretics reduce blood volume by ridding the body of sodium and water through urination, which helps manage fluid retention associated with heart failure.
+Common diuretics include:

 Anticoagulants

 Anticoagulants — known as blood thinners — can help prevent dangerous clots from forming and causing stroke or myocardial infarction (heart attack).
 Drugs from several classes work in different ways as blood thinners.
-One of the most common blood thinners is the familiar aspirin, a nonsteroidal anti-inflammatory product sold over the counter.
-Other blood thinners include clopidogrel (Plavix), rivaroxaban (Xarelto), apixaban (Eliquis), dabigatran (Pradaxa), warfarin (Coumadin), and aspirin/extended-release dipyridamole (Aggrenox).
-Blood thinners can raise the risk of bruising and bleeding problems.
+Aspirin, an over-the-counter nonsteroidal anti-inflammatory drug (NSAID) commonly sold under brand names such as Bayer, is technically an antiplatelet drug but is usually referred to as a blood thinner.
+Other blood thinners include:

 Statins

 High levels of cholesterol in the blood contribute to atherosclerosis (narrowing of the arteries).
 Statins are believed to work by stopping the body from producing cholesterol and promoting the reabsorption of existing cholesterol.
-Statin medications include atorvastatin (Lipitor), rosuvastatin (Crestor), and simvastatin (Zocor).
-Muscle pain and weakness are common side effects of statins.
+Statin medications include:

 Beta-Blockers